 The first sign is often a rash or scaly patch on your skin, which looks like eczema or psoriasis that won’t clear with treatment.
 Are you at risk?

-This rare skin cancer tends to grow slowly and can look like harmless.
+This rare skin cancer tends to grow slowly and can look harmless.
 See what it often looks like and why you need to treat it.